Home

 JEE Advanced Chemistry Syllabus

-Experts at ALLEN have carefully examined the changes made to the JEE Advanced Chemistry syllabus 2024.
-They have observed a reduction in the content of the exam.
+Experts at ALLEN have carefully examined the changes made to the JEE Advanced Chemistry syllabus 2025.
+They have observed that the syllabus for JEE Advanced 2025 remains the same as JEE Advanced 2024.
 This article is your one-stop destination, providing a comprehensive outline of the entire syllabus and assisting you in creating an effective study plan.

-ALLEN has provided a detailed analysis of the recent changes in the JEE Advanced Chemistry syllabus 2024 by IIT Madras.
+ALLEN has provided a detailed analysis of JEE Advanced Chemistry syllabus 2025.
 The Chemistry syllabus is divided into Physical, Inorganic, and Organic Chemistry.
 The syllabus aligns with the Class 11 and Class 12 NCERT textbooks for consistency nationwide, featuring twenty chapters.
 Let's explore the official updates in the JEE Advanced Chemistry syllabus!

 Chapter Name